HelloXiuXiu/dprint-sublime-plugin/README.md

 2. Save all changes after formating

-3. Mind vertical changes indicator (yellow or grin line on the left)
+3. Mind vertical change indicator (yellow or grin line on the left)

 ## TO-DO:

-1. Make sure it doesn't mess up with other auto-formating plugins (now it breack error text of PrettierFormat plugin)
+1. Make sure it doesn't mess up with other auto-formating plugins (now it breaks error text of PrettierdFormat plugin)

 2. Prepare submition